USS Philadelphia (1799): Local account of the destruction

 In 1904, Charles Wellington Furlong, an American adventurer, went to Tripoli to investigate the sinking of Philadelphia.
 He later wrote about the history in his book, The Gateway to the Sahara: Observations and Experiences in Tripoli (1909).

 Based on records from a local synagogue, Furlong wrote:

 Yusef Pashaw had equipped a number of corsairs....
 His captains, Zurrig, Dghees, Trez, Romani and El-Mograbi, set sail from Tripoli and shortly sighted an American vessel [Philadelphia].
 Zurrig left the others and daringly approached the ship, annoying her purposely to decoy her across the shoals.
 She stranded, but fired on the other vessels until her ammunition gave out, whereupon the Moslems pillaged her.
 The American Consul [actually the Danish consul, Nissen] was very much disheartened and tried to conclude arrangements similar to those recently made between the Bashaw and the Swedish Consul; but such an enormous tribute was demanded that no terms could be reached, so by order of the Bashaw the vessel was burned....
 [Footnote 2: This of course was an erroneous idea.
 It may have been purposefully circulated through the town, particularly among the inhabitants other than Mohammedans.]

 Furlong later reported in the same book that other Arabs in Tripoli had said that the ship was not burned, but moved to the Lazaretto.
 There it was decorated as a trophy and its guns were fired to mark the end of Ramadan, the major Muslim holiday.
 According to the detailed account of Hadji-Mohammed Gabroom, an American ketch sneaked into the harbor, its crew killed some of the 10 guards, and allowed the others to flee.
 It set Philadelphia on fire.

 Popular culture

-The burning of the USS Philadelphia appears in the US DLC of the RTS game Age of Empires III: Definitive Edition.
+The burning of the USS Philadelphia appears in the United States downloadable content for the real-time strategy game Age of Empires III: Definitive Edition.

+An account of the burning of the "Philadelphia" appears in the prologue of the Clive Cussler novel "Corsair", told from the first person perspective of the fictional US Navy officer Henry Lafayette.